Ahmad-A92/reading-notes/Read-03.md

 - **aside element:** The <aside> element has two purposes, depending on whether it is inside an <article> element or not.
 When the <aside> element is used inside an article element, it should contain information that is related to the article but not essential to its overall meaning.
 For example, a pullquote or glossary might be considered as an aside to the article it relates to.
 When the <aside> element is used outside of an <article> element, it acts as a container for content that is related to the entire page.
 For example, it might contain links to other sections of the site, a list of recent posts, a search box, or recent tweets by the author.
 - **section element:** it groups related content together, and typically each section would have its own heading.
-- **hgroup element:**The purpose of the this element is to group together a set of one or more <h1> through <h6> elements so that they are treated as one single heading.
 - **figure element:** It can be used to contain any content that is referenced from the main flow of an article  such as images.
 - **div element:** It is an important way to group together related elements.
 ## **chapter 8:Extra Markup**